 We would like to have you live on campus, but if you must cancel your application or agreement, please contact the Office of Residence Life.
-Notify our office in writing as soon as you know you will not be residing on campus.
-A fax or an email is acceptable.
+Notify our office in writing via email as soon as you know you will not be residing on campus.

 Notifying another office on campus does not cancel your housing contract.

-To avoid penalties, it is necessary that you contact the Office of Residence Life directly by faxing your notification to 210-436-3300, or by emailing reslife@stmarytx.edu.
+To avoid penalties, it is necessary that you contact the Office of Residence Life directly by emailing reslife@stmarytx.edu, with "Housing Cancellation" in the subject line.